-Smart Start delays the time before the hearing aids turns on after closing the battery doors.
-With this function you will hear a beep for each second of the delay period (5 or 10 seconds delay).
+Smart Start delays the time before your hearing aid turns on after you close the battery door.
+With this function activated, you will hear a beep for each second of the delay period (either 5 or 10 seconds).

-If you do not want to turn on the hearing aids prior to placing them on your ear, ask your hearing care professional to deactivate this function.
+NOTE: If you do not want to use this function, ask your hearing care professional to deactivate it.